AstrobioMike/AstrobioMike.github.io/unix/ncbi_eutils.md

 ---
 <br>
 ### GIs from accessions
-I needed to do this to block them from a blast search as it can take a list of GIs to block, but not a list of accessions.
+NCBI has unique GI IDs for things in addition to their accessions.
+I needed GIs specifically once in order to block them from a command-line BLAST search as it can take them to block, but not a list of accessions.

-**Single**
+**Getting a single GI from a protein accession**

 ```bash
 esearch -db protein -query AEE52072.1 | esummary | xtract -pattern DocumentSummary \